-INTEGRATED DEV ELOPMENT PLAN Municipal KPA Municipal Transformation and Institutional Development Good Governance and Public Participation Problem statement and root causes per KPA: The municipality has a record Office accommodation 2019-24 MTSF Priority Building a capable, ethical an Building a capable, ethical and developmental state Limpopo Development Plan priority Transform the public service for effective and efficien t service delivery Municipal Priority Co-ordination and alignment of of municipal processes Strategic objective To promote democracy and so ound governance Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26 Inadequate Coordination of change management processes Change Management Committee is constituted To have Systematic management of any change processes in the institution.
-Change Management process tools/ manual. # of Training Committee established Training in change management processes and approaches Monitor and evaluate the impact Continuous implementation of change management initiatives Inefficient records management system Manual system not fully and effectively utilized.
+INTEGRATED DEVELOPMENT PLAN Municipal KPA Municipal Transformation and Institutional Development Good Governance and Public Participation Problem statement and root causes per KPA: The municipality has a record Office accommodation 2019-24 MTSF Priority Building a capable, ethical an Building a capable, ethical and developmental state Limpopo Development Plan priority Transform the public service for effective and efficient service delivery Municipal Priority Co-ordination and alignment of of municipal processes Strategic objective To promote democracy and so ound governance Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26 Inadequate Coordination of change management processes Change Management Committee is constituted To have Systematic management of any change processes in the institution.
+Change Management process tools/ manual. # of Training Committee established Training in change management processes and approaches Monitor and evaluate the impact Continuous implementation of change management initiatives management system Manual system not fully and effectively utilized.
 Decentralization of records To have ONE records management system to support decision making Well established Electronic Records Management System.
 Vetting and training of Records Management Personnel Monitor, evaluate and upgrade the system for timeous efficiency implementation of

-(Finance, Personnel, Registry and PMU) is still prevalent. by all departments and upgrade the Record system Loss of institutional memory.
-Draft retention plan is in place An approved Retention plan Process the available draft plan to Council for approval.
+(Finance, Personnel, Registry and PMU) is still prevalent. of records to registry by all directorates. and upgrade the Record system Loss of institutional memory.
+Draft retention plan is in place To have approved retention plan.
+An approved Retention plan Process the available draft plan to Council for approval.
 Conduct awareness/ Roadshow on the plan.
 (See "Record keeping").
 Monitor and evaluate the implementation of the approved Retention Assessment of impact of the plan Shortage of Office accommodation /space.
-Municipality including all (satellite offices, camps ,plants and fire stations) does not have enough offices conducive office space for employees Offices for all employees and full time Councilors.
-DPWRI Redesigning office space Maintenance of available facilities.
+The entire District Municipality including all (satellite offices, camps ,plants and fire stations) does not have enough offices conducive office space for employees Offices for all employees and full time Councilors.
+Lease agreement with DPWRI Redesigning office space Maintenance of available facilities.
 Partitioning of offices.
 Acquire offices Engage the DPW on the transfer of facilities.
-Inadequate Mainstreaming of special programmes across all occupational categories. Ū. Gap analysis and development of strategy Training and awareness- raising Aggressively target the appointment of designated groups (People Living with Disability, Women and Youth) Training and awareness-raising Assess impact of mainstreaming strategy Job Evaluation 60% of jobs evaluated To have all evaluated Jobs adjudicated/moderated (Final outcome Report) jobs by the district (MDJEU) at the Provincial Job Evaluation Audit Committee Present all the evaluated jobs by the district (MDJEU) at the Provincial Job Evaluation Audit Committee Alignment of staff as per TASK Final outcome report in line with the Job evaluation Policy
+Inadequate Mainstreaming of special programmes across all occupational categories.
+EE Plan is in place with numerical targets.
+A workforce which is responsive to mainstreaming of all occupational categories Gap analysis and development of strategy Training and awareness- raising Aggressively target the appointment of designated groups (People Living with Disability, Women and Youth) Training and awareness-raising Assess impact of mainstreaming strategy Job Evaluation 60% of jobs evaluated To have all evaluated Jobs adjudicated/moderated (Final outcome Report) jobs by the district (MDJEU) at the Provincial Job district (MDJEU) at the Provincial Job Alignment of staff as per TASK Final outcome report in line with the Job evaluation Policy